 Bradley lawyers have long demonstrated leadership in helping clients navigate the nuanced fields of affordable housing and community development, as well as their unique funding climates.
 We offer strategic legal advice on regulations and investments to nonprofits, lenders, and other key players, whether on the path to fostering a partnership, closing a deal, or moving a project forward.

-Our attorneys include a former general counsel to HUD, the outside counsel for several of the most prominent public housing authorities in the southeast, and the outside general counsel of the Alabama Affordable Housing Association (the state’s leading affordable housing trade group).
+Our attorneys include a former General Counsel to the United States Department of Housing and Urban Development and those with experience serving as outside counsel for several of the most prominent public housing authorities in the Southeast.

 On the lending and investor side, we combine the skills of our broad banking practice to assist depository institutions in issues that are unique to community development, such as compliance with the Community Reinvestment Act and limitations on the exercise of real estate ownership and development powers.